adrientremblay/diaryaday/README.rst

+This is DiaryaDay

 TODO:
+  Major Features:
     Frontpage with user and postcount
-  Account Creation email - confirmation?
     Javascript Plugin
-  Blogpost With tutorial on django-heroku config vars Devblog
+    Blogpost With tutorial on django-heroku config vars Change "No password set." message
+    Entry management system

+  Deployment Features:
+    System to only allow one entry per day